konstantinkobs/BracketsExtensionStats/README.md

 #Brackets Extension Statistics
 This website shows download statistics for all [Brackets](http://brackets.io/) Extension in the [Brackets Extension Registry](https://brackets-registry.aboutweb.com/)

+##How to use this site?
+Load the website and wait, until all the data was fetched and processed.
+Then you will get a beautiful overview over all extensions and their download statistics.
+In the table on the right to the title and description you will find the *last five* version numbers and the amount of downloads as well as the amount of total downloads.

+If you want to see all download numbers for all versions, just click on the table body.
+This will enlarge the table if possible.
+Click one more time for shrinking it again.

+Hover over the version number with your mouse and you should see the publishing date of that version.

 ##How does it work?
 The [Brackets Extension Registry](https://brackets-registry.aboutweb.com/) has an unofficial API for download statistics.
 We were inspired by [this tweet](https://twitter.com/brktsextensions/status/481858349642682368) and want to provide a beautiful overview over all extension downloads.